ajdrew/eud-info/README.md

 - <a href="https://juggernautcase.com/">Juggernaut</a> - Most protective cases with moderate device flexibility for newer devices.
 - <a href="https://kagwerks.shop/collections/operators-kits">Kagwerks</a> - Most expensive with least amount of device options.
 - <a href="https://www.sandsprecision.com/nav-gear.html">S&S Precision</a> - Most device flexibility with the most accessories and lest protection.
+- <a href="https://thyrm.com/product-category/darkvault/">Thyrm</a> - Very protective but very bulky with moderate device flexibility.

 ### Adapters:
+If your plate carrier or rig does not have molle in the correct areas to mount your device, there are adapters.
 - Haley Strategic - <a href="https://haleystrategic.com/end-user-device-bridge">End User Device Bridge</a>
 - Ferro Concepts - <a href="https://ferroconcepts.com/collections/general-purpose/products/adapt-molle-panel">Adapter Molle Panel</a>
 - AXL - <a href="https://www.axladvanced.com/products/mfcr-full-molle-panel">MFCR Full Molle Panel</a>

+S&S Precision also makes a stand-alone harness for the NavBoard FlipLite. <a href="https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html">https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html<a/>